Ahmad-32-3/CleanSlate/README.md

 # CleanSlate
-A set of scripts to ingest, clean and embed data for semantic search, clustering et cetera.

-# News Data Pipeline

-A data ingestion and representation pipeline that fetches news articles, cleans and normalizes them, and generates semantic embeddings.
+A data ingestion pipeline that fetches news articles, cleans and normalizes them, and generates semantic embeddings.

 ## Setup